This guide covers where and how to obtain free e-books of

 For those want to convert existing content themselves

-• Calibre is the hot free tool of the moment.
-It converts things to epub format and is mainly for Sony Reader, although recently it supports Cybook.
+• Calibre converts things to epub format and works with Kindles and other popular devices.
 (Read the manual).
 Most notably, it contains lots of prepackaged recipes for downloading famous publications (New Yorker, New York Review of Books, Economist, etc) as well as special interest RSS feeds (XKCD).
 Be forewarned: the lead developer has been fixing lots of bugs and updating the software frequently, so you’ll be downloading updates every week or so.
 (Read the Calibre help forums)

 # # #